elemental/Elemental/doc/source/core/dist_matrix.rst

       Add :math:`\alpha` to the ``(i,j)`` entry of the global matrix.
 This operation is collective.

-   .. cpp:function:: T GetLocalEntry( int iLocal, int jLocal ) const
+   .. cpp:function:: T GetLocal( int iLocal, int jLocal ) const

       Return the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void SetLocalEntry( int iLocal, int jLocal, T alpha )
+   .. cpp:function:: void SetLocal( int iLocal, int jLocal, T alpha )

       Set the ``(iLocal,jLocal)`` entry of our local matrix to :math:`\alpha`.

-   .. cpp:function:: void UpdateLocalEntry( int iLoca, int jLocal, T alpha )
+   .. cpp:function:: void UpdateLocal( int iLoca, int jLocal, T alpha )

       Add :math:`\alpha` to the ``(iLocal,jLocal)`` entry of our local matrix.